C4ptainCrunch/thesis/source/index.rst

 Initially, :math:`\alpha = -\infty` and :math:`\beta = +\infty`: both players begin with their worst possible score.
 If the maximum score that the minimizing player is assured of becomes less than the minimum score that the maximizing player is assured of (so :math:`\beta < \alpha`), the maximizing player does not need to consider further children of this node (it prunes the node) as they are certain that the minimizing player would never play this move.
 This pruning of entire sub-trees is where the complexity gain arises from.
-As :math:`\alpha\beta` minimax has no disadvantage over minimax and has a lower computational complexity, this is the one we implement.
+As :math:`\alpha\beta` minimax has no disadvantage over minimax and has a lower computational complexity, this is the one show here.